kluchey/OMG/pages/MTH1W 3 Dice Games.md

 		- TODO Calculate the y-intercept of the line passing through points $$A$$ and $$B$$.
 		- End of Round.
 Repeat this round one more time, for practice.
 	- ### Challenge Rounds
 		- This game is a Battle Royale.
-Teams
+Teams will compete to be the last group standing.
+		- Rules:
+			- Teams work under a time limit to solve a proh